jonasberge/jonasberge/FUNDING.md

 # Funding and Donations

-You can support the development of my open-source projects by making a one-time or regular donation to me (Jonas van den Berg).
+You can support the development of my open-source projects by making a one-time or regular donation.
 You may choose one of the following options to support me financially:

 - **[PayPal](https://www.paypal.com/donate/?hosted_button_id=WJE4KJ45EZQUN)**